Shedhatch/Clear/README.md

 # Version V11 -> V12

 - [x] The following code Is <strong>not up to date</strong> (running under V11)<br>
-- You can learn more V12 It by following <a href=https://discordjs.guide/additional-info/changes-in-v13.html#before-you-start>this link</a>
+- You can learn more about Discord V12 by following <a href=https://discordjs.guide/additional-info/changes-in-v13.html#before-you-start>this link</a>

 ### Fix version Issue